jscottbranson/rippled-livenet-monitor/README.md

 Console output is available now, text message updates are planned for the future.

+Logging level can be changed in `run.py`. `INFO` produces excessive messages from ignored validations, so `WARNING` is more useful.

 This is an early stage project, so expect problems.
 For example, asyncio does not clean up neatly when exiting using a keyboard interrupt.

 ## Running the bot